 - To protect against fraudulent claims and billing activity

-- To reveal whether there is variation from national averages due to inappropriate coding, insufficient documentation, or lost revenue.
+- To reveal whether there is a variation from national averages due to inappropriate coding, insufficient documentation, or lost revenue.

 - To help identify and correct problem areas before insurance or government payers challenge inappropriate coding